mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 ### ***Client Server Architecture***
 <p align="center"><img src="https://user-images.githubusercontent.com/70102577/151224161-edb9d3b8-f661-453f-96c6-7824d9ec023b.png" width=90% height=250px/></p>
 - An application with this architecture has the client where the user interacts and a server to send the data to client when it is requested.
 Each client and server contains processes.
 These processes communicate with each other.
-- Server will high availablity and performance to serve the requests from the clients.
+- Server will high availability and performance to serve the requests from the clients.
 - Clients will be interactive with the users and send requests to the server and serve the response from server to the client in an understandable and interactive way.
 - Collection of servers are known as Data Centers.